pmean/classes/syllabi/2025-medb-5502-syllabus.md

 ## Instructor Response Time

-We prefer contact by email, but will respond to telephone calls or messages on Canvas.
-We are teaching multiple classes, so please remind us which class you are in.
+We **prefer contact by email**, but will respond to telephone calls or messages on Canvas.
+We are teaching multiple classes, so please **remind us which class you are in**.
+We will check our email daily, except on weekends. **If you have not received a response withing 48 hours (excluding weekends)**, please feel free to follow up with a reminder email.

-We will check our email daily, except on weekends.
-If you have not received a response withing 48 hours (excluding weekends), please feel free to follow up with a reminder email.
+---

-You can attend weekly review sessions and ask questions about anything.
+You can attend **weekly review sessions** and ask questions about anything.
 Times and Zoom link information are available on Canvas.
-You can also schedule individual sessions, either via Zoom or face-to-face.
+You can also **schedule individual sessions**, either via **Zoom** or **face-to-face**.

 ## MEDB 5502, Applied Biostatistics II, 3 credit hours